Raxen001/raxen001.github.io/content/projects/pechacks/pechacks.md

 ### Our great solution.

 - A paytm like box.
 Speaker capable of connecting to the polygon network and use Test-To-Speech to read the latest transaction in your wallet id
-- We wanted the users to convert their cryptocurrencies ipositionnto fiat currencies on the fly when making payments.
+- We wanted the users to convert their cryptocurrencies into  fiat currencies on the fly when making payments.
 Thus allowing integration upi and card payments.

 ## Hour 0

 We all met up near the registration spot.
 There were 5 of us.
-Dhruv, Noumaan, Dhanush, Me, Harrish.
+Dhruv, Noumaan, Dhanush, Me, Harish.
 The thing this is the first time we are meeting regarding the hackathon.
 Since we were very chill about the whole hackathon.
 We all had 0 coordination and didn't know what we were building in the first place.
 Partially because as mentioned in [solution](#our-great-solution).
 On looking back we did have a lot of meetings to make sure we were all on the same page but not everyone was there in those meetings.
 So pro tip for anyone who wants to do hackathons.
 Have regular meets.
 Make sure everyone knows what their role is.

 We quickly setup our laptops in our booths after registration.
 The college infrastructure was very good except the internet issues at the start of the event which made it near impossible for me to download any libraries or packages or docker container.
 Another pro tip.
 Install all the necessary libraries and packages before the hackathon.
 Don't waste your time there.